Stabilizing Automorphisms of Quantum Affine Space: Classification of Graded Automorphism Groups of Low Dimension

 \section{Classification of Graded Automorphism Groups of Low Dimension}

 We classify graded automorphism groups of quantum affine spaces up to $\dim V\leq 7$.
-Since two skew polynomial rings are isomorphic as algebras if and only if their quantum parameters differ by a permutation applied to indices, see Gaddis \cite[Theorem 7.4]{gaddis2014isomorphisms}, we classify these groups up to a permutation of the basis elements of \(V\).
-Determining the classification reduces to computing the possibilities for the block permutation type $\Stab(\q)$ of an $n \times n$ quantum parameter matrix $\q$ up to conjugation in $\mathfrak{S}_n$.
-Not every subgroup of the symmetric group can appear as a block permutation type.
-For example, of the $96$ conjugacy classes of subgroups of $\mathfrak{S}_7$, only $53$ appear as a block permutation type.
+Since two skew polynomial rings are isomorphic as algebras if and only if their quantum parameters differ by a permutation applied to indices, see Gaddis \cite[Theorem~7.4]{gaddis2014isomorphisms}, we classify these groups up to a permutation of the basis elements of \(V\).
+Determining the classification reduces to computing the possibilities for the stabilizing permutation group $\Stab(\q)$ of an $n \times n$ quantum parameter matrix $\q$ up to conjugation in $\mathfrak{S}_n$.
+Not every subgroup of the symmetric group can appear as a stabilizing permutation group.
+For example, of the $96$ conjugacy classes of subgroups of $\mathfrak{S}_7$, only $53$ appear.
 This may be explained by the following corollary of \cref{BlockAutosSubsetMaximal}.

 \begin{cor} Consider a skew polynomial algebra \(S_\q(V)\) with $r$ the number of distinct rows of $\q$.
 The group of graded automorphism is $ \Aut_{\gr}(S_\q(V)) \cong \big(\prod_{i=1}^r \GL(n_i, \k)\big)\rtimes G $ for a group \(G \subset \mathfrak{S}_r\) with the property that $H \subset G$ whenever $[r]^2/H = [r]^2/G$ for all $ H\subset \mathfrak{S}_r$.
 Here, $G=\Stab(\q)$. \end{cor}